The Easy Panorama mode that was in its predecessor has gone. Here's a guide to shooting panoramas with the Nikon D3400.

 Keeping the exposure settings, focus, and focal length consistent between shots is going to result in a smoother panorama.
 If you have settings change between shots, you might have a slightly darker image to be merged with a lighter one, and that can create some ugly seams.
 And if you’re zooming between shots, the stitching software is going to have a much harder time trying to merge them.

 Something else that helps just that little bit more with consistency between the frames is shooting in RAW.
-The methods I’m outlining here will work just as well with JPG or RAW, but with RAW you get a little more exposure latitude when trying to even out highlights and shadows across a panorama as well as more room to move in correcting things later on like lens vignetting.
-I nearly always shoot RAW, and it has strong advantages in situations like this, although it does require a little more processing before the image is usable.
+The methods I’m outlining here will work just as well with JPG or RAW, but with RAW, you get more exposure latitude when trying to even out highlights and shadows across a panorama, as well as more room to move in correcting things later on like lens vignetting.
+I nearly always shoot RAW, and it has strong advantages in situations like this, although it does require more processing before the image is usable.

 The Nikon D3400 has an exposure lock button on the back that’s labeled AE-L AF-L. It’s above the top right corner of the back screen, and you can hold it with your thumb while still using the shutter.

 As you’d expect, using the manual mode turns off the automatic exposure settings.
-It gives you maximum control, but if you’re not used to using manual exposure it can be a little more complicated to get the exposure right.
-It’s also pretty much fool proof and also works on any camera that gives you a manual control option—not just the Nikon D3400.
+It gives you maximum control, but if you’re not used to using manual exposure, it can be more complicated to get the exposure right.
+It’s also pretty much foolproof and also works on any camera that gives you a manual control option—not just the Nikon D3400.

 The first step is to set your focus and exposure settings.
 So you’ll need to set your ISO, aperture, and shutter speed.